j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 It is only as you touch me, I am created.

 *You take away your hand and all things are troubled*

 ⁕  ⁕  ⁕

-Remembering has its opposite in dismembering.

-To remember is to fasten one's
-dust to the body of Reality,

-a single scale or mossy flank
-as it oxbows through time, leviathan,

-Forgetfulness guards against atrophy, fosters growth

-⁕  ⁕  ⁕